 For many men, the best ED treatment begins with mental health.
 Because erectile dysfunction and issues with sexual performance can hurt a man’s self-esteem, many men experience difficulty with getting or maintaining erections simply due to mental blocks surrounding past experiences.

 If you’re looking for treatment options for erectile dysfunction, consider searching for a sex counselor who can offer psychotherapy to help decrease anxiety about ED.
 Begin with a Google search for “therapist near me” and look for a sex therapist.
 Not only will they be able to help you with self-esteem, but a licensed counselor can help with relationship issues that may be springing up due to sexual issues.

 Many men find that taking erectile dysfunction medications like Hims ED pills and Viagra go a long way in best results for erectile dysfunction.
 In combination with psychotherapy, sexual intercourse could become stress-free and enjoyable, regardless of a man’s history of erectile dysfunction.
-Consider talking to your healthcare provider about a prescription for an erectile dysfunction medication or supplement to help out in the bedroom.
+Consider talking to your healthcare provider like the Boston Medical Group about a prescription for an erectile dysfunction medication or supplement to help out in the bedroom.
 There’s also generic Viagra, known as Sildenafil, in case brand-name Viagra is out of your price range.

 Have honest conversations.

 Relationship issues can put a huge damper on sex drive and your sex life.
 It’s a good idea to talk to your partner about your symptoms and to be honest.
 If there are relationship issues to address, consider asking your partner to go with you to the right therapist to help out.